Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: Experimental Results

-Our experiments were performed on $3$ convolutional models: RegNetY-12GF~\citep{radosavovic2020designing}, ResNet-50~\citep{He2016DeepRL}, and EfficientNet-V2~\citep{tan2021efficientnetv2}, and on $4$ standard datasets: ImageNet-1k~\citep{deng2009imagenet}, ImageNet-v2~\citep{recht2019imagenet}, CalTech-256~\citep{caltech-256} and PASCAL-VOC~\citep{pascal-voc}.
-The sets of models and datasets were selected in order to show the generality of the \convad mechanism and the quality of \convad explanations across a spectrum of architectures and inputs.
-The $\tau$ hyperparameter (\Cref{def:posat}) is set to $0$ for all experiments.
+The $\tau$ hyperparameter (\cref{sec:ad_framework}) is set to $0$ for all experiments.
+As LayerMask and the other \xai tools have no equivalent to $\tau$, we maximally disadvantage \convad by using it in its strictest setting.
+Our results show that, even with the over-approximation of deactivating all relevant neurons, \convad still outperforms the other tools.
 For each image, we calculated a set of explanations by varying the \emph{confidence threshold} $\gamma$ of the explanation as a multiplication factor of the model's confidence on the original example.
-We calculated explanations at $\gamma = 0, 0.1, 0.3, 0.5, 0.7$ and $0.9$ (that is, for $\gamma=0.9$ we only consider explanations at confidence at least $0.9$ of the confidence of the model in the original classification).
+We calculated explanations at $\gamma = 0, 0.1, 0.3, 0.5, 0.7$ and $0.9$ (that is, for \eg $\gamma=0.9$ we only consider explanations with confidence $\geq 90\%$ of the original classification). \